1. General provisions

 The Organiser reserves the right to decide on all matters not covered by these Rules and to add new, immediately applicable provisions to cover such matters and any matters not otherwise dealt with by the general regulations governing commercial events which are posted on the www.unimev.fr website.

 These Rules shall prevail over any other terms that Participants may seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
 In the event of a discrepancy between the French and any other translated versions of the Regulations, the French version shall prevail.

 4. Postponement or cancellation of events

 Until the date on which registration closes, Participants shall assume all risks associated with the non-occurrence of the event and, in particular, they alone shall bear costs they may have chosen to incur in anticipation of the event.

 However, Participants may be refunded the amounts of their deposit or participation fee if the event is cancelled or upon the occurrence of a force majeure event.
 In the latter case, Participants shall be refunded an amount equal to sums already paid, less expenses incurred by the Organiser.

-A force majeure event is any new health, climatic, economic, political or social situation, at the local, national or international level, that:
+A "force majeure event" means any health, climatic, economic, political or social situation, at the local, national or international level, that:

 • is not reasonably foreseeable at the time the event is advertised to Participants;